adityadua24/populationGrowthModel/README.md

 ## Species Modelled

 Foxes

 Rabbits

-Mushrooms with some magic powers
+Mushrooms(with some magic powers)

 ## Want to _Run_ it Yourself?!

 Simply clone the repo and run the populationGrowthModel.m file.

-## Species interaction
+## Simulation screenshot

+Click on the image below to watch the simulation video on YouTube.

 [![Simulation](./imgs/2.PNG)](https://youtu.be/wr_xjnttu9I)